 4. Hollywood Regency

-Whilst Modern style is related to the early 20th century design movement, Contemporary is about modern design.
-Simplicity, functional open spaces filled with sophisticated neutrals, high impact furniture and minimal accessories.
+Whilst Modern style is related to the early 20th-century design movement, Contemporary is about modern design.
+Simplicity, functional open spaces filled with sophisticated neutrals, high-impact furniture, and minimal accessories.
 To complement perfectly Alex Bertaina and Jeffrey F. Pierson are a good start.
 And if you feel adventurous explore Artists Be, with over 2500 contemporary artists – from Abstract to Conceptual Art.

 Your house has something of the French Riviera.
-Fresh, white, boldly striped and with a touch of nautical feel and coastal art.
-You love traditional furniture, sisal rugs, wood panels and of course, a sea view.
-To make the most of it, use light neutrals and break them with deep blue, sea shells and bright coral pieces.
-Justyna Kopania, William Bradford and Claude Monet have beautiful coastal works to take your decor to perfection.
+Fresh, white, boldly striped, and with a touch of nautical feel and coastal art.
+You love traditional furniture, sisal rugs, wood panels, and of course, a sea view.
+To make the most of it, use light neutrals and break them with deep blue, seashells, and bright coral pieces.
+Justyna Kopania, William Bradford, and Claude Monet have beautiful coastal works to take your decor to perfection.

 Functional, bold, seeking beauty from rawness.
-If you have an Industrial style you love utility, stripped-back Architecture and functional furniture that celebrates humble materials.
-A brilliant unpretentious style expressed by woods, stone and metals, a touch of salvaged objects and balanced with simple padded pieces to get some comfort into it.
-The bold Adrian Borda, Sergey Roy and Edward Hopper are a great start for your art research.
+If you have an Industrial style you love utility, stripped-back Architecture, and functional furniture that celebrates humble materials.
+A brilliant unpretentious style expressed by woods, stone, and metals, a touch of salvaged objects, and balanced with simple padded pieces to get some comfort into it.
+The bold Adrian Borda, Sergey Roy, and Edward Hopper are a great start for your art research.

 This decor is all about lifestyle and culture, the imaginary of Country Clubs and Social Graces even if only aspirational.
 A style that emerges from the classic American filled with details that give a soft romantic feel.
-You love strong classic colors, Chesterfield sofas and refreshed old-school furniture.
-To give it an edge, sprinkle your house with monograms, nautical details and vintage accessories.
-Renoir, John William Waterhouse and Mary Cassatt are three artists that can give more of a Preppy touch to your house.
+You love strong classic colors, Chesterfield sofas, and refreshed old-school furniture.
+To give it an edge, sprinkle your house with monograms, nautical details, and vintage accessories.
+Renoir, John William Waterhouse, and Mary Cassatt are three artists that can give more of a Preppy touch to your house.

-The style that matches old and new, humble and luxurious, eccentric and low profile.
-It has as much of appealing as it has of tricky.
-To make it perfect, the mismatch has to be methodical, finding a common ground between objects – either in form, proportions or composition.
+The style that matches the old and new, humble and luxurious, eccentric and low profile.
+It has as much appealing as it has of tricky.
+To make it perfect, the mismatch has to be methodical, finding a common ground between objects – either in form, proportions, or composition.
 To balance it, create some visual echoes through repetition to keep the contrast from chaos.
 As an Eclectic, you can love from Da Vinci to Matisse and your taste meets no boundaries.